jamie-forschmiedt/permutations/index.md

 But how do we actually generate the permutation?
 52 isn't a very large number, but the number of possible permutations - 52! - is huge.
 Using a "brute force" method of listing all possible permutations and then picking one at random is very computationally expensive.
 Here's one approach that's easier for the computer to handle:

-1) Begin with all the numbers {1, 2, . . ., 52} listed in ascending order.
+1) Begin with all the numbers {1, 2, . . ., 52} listed in ascending order.<br/>

-2) Pick two indices (between 1 and 52 inclusive) uniformly at random.
+2) Pick two indices (between 1 and 52 inclusive) uniformly at random.<br/>

-3) If the same index is picked twice, do nothing.
+3) If the same index is picked twice, do nothing.<br/>

-4) If two different indices are picked, swap the numbers at those indices.
+4) If two different indices are picked, swap the numbers at those indices.<br/>

-5) Repeat steps 2-4 for some number of iterations.
+5) Repeat steps 2-4 for some number of iterations.<br/>

 The obvious question here is, how many times do we need to repeat the process?
 If we just do one or two swaps, we'll end up with a permutation very close to our starting state - the order of the cards will barely change at all.
 It turns out that for a set of n elements, it takes about 0.6nlog(n) steps for this process to converge to a random permutation.
 So for our deck of cards, we'll want to run the program for around 0.6 * 52log(52) = 123 steps.